Williton

-Williton is a large village and civil parish in Somerset, England, at the junction of the A39, A358 and B3191 roads, on the coast 2 mi south of Watchet between Minehead, Bridgwater and Taunton in the Somerset West and Taunton district.
+Williton is a large village and civil parish in Somerset, England, at the junction of the A39, A358 and B3191 roads, on the coast 2 mi south of Watchet between Minehead, Bridgwater and Taunton.

 Williton station is on the West Somerset Railway line.
-Doniford Halt on the same line serves the nearby Haven Holiday centre.
+Doniford Halt on the same line serves the nearby Haven Holiday centre and the neighbouring settlement of Doniford.

 Williton is twinned with Neung-sur-Beuvron in the Loir-et-Cher département of France.

 History

 Until 1902 Williton was part of the ancient parish of Saint Decuman, which included also the town of Watchet.
 The parish of St Decuman was part of the Williton and Freemanners Hundred.